Rishang/huntcontainer/README.md

 ## A Docker image containing setup of great sec tools

-**USECASE: When you want to run some testing-tools but you are on OS other than kali-linux, Eg: Windows, Ubuntu, Fedora and you can't or don't want to get into mess of installing and configurating things. and just want to get started.**
+**USECASE: When you want to run some testing-tools but you're on OS other than kali-linux, Eg: Windows, Ubuntu, Fedora and you can't or don't want to get into mess of installing and configurating things. and just want to get started.**

 **requirements:** Having Docker installed.
 [Install Docker](https://docs.docker.com/engine/install/)